 Definitions

+‘Waste Hierarchy’ – as defined in the National Planning Policy for Waste.

 ‘Passive solar design’ – designing buildings and incorporating materials to use the sun’s energy for heating and cooling.

 ‘Water recycling’ – cleaning and reusing rainwater and/or waste water used within buildings for other processes such as toilet flushing.